sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 ## Configuration options

-By default, the `launchd` will back up the configured PostgreSQL database every 3 hours [every 10800 seconds].
+By default, the`plist` file for `launchd` will back up the configured PostgreSQL database every 3 hours [every 10800 seconds].
 This value can be changed in the `plist` file.

 ## Restoring from backup